rgrychow/COSC340-TeamProject/sprint2/creed64.md

 # What you accomplished

 I was able to accomplish a good amount and was happy with how the sprint turned out.
 I added some extra utility to the fitness tab.
+This included making workouts, sets, and exercises deletable and based off feedback will have presets in sprint 3.
 I also used a hook to connect the fitness and progress tabs so that the workout info is displayed on the progress tab.
+I completed a basic table on the progress tab and ryan added more utility to the progress tab from my connection.